Sourit873/Integrated-Motion-Planning-Project/RRT Pathfinding/README.md

 ### Note

-The code is written in Python.
+- The code is written in Python.
+- Comment and Uncomment the different obstacles in the sections `obstacles where path is found, Set #:` to get the output for different obstacle spaces.